 There are a variety of sports and leisure activities offered in Seegrube and Hafelekar Peak.
 Go downhill mountain biking, hiking, handgliding, skiing, and more.

 For full details on ticket prices, hours of operation, and planning your visit, go to the Nordkette website.
+Tickets can also be purchased through GetYourGuide, and the last we checked, tickets purchased on the GetYourGuide website can be canceled up to 24 hours in advance with a full refund.

-For another scenic view, climb the Town Tower
+For Another Scenic View, Climb the Town Tower

 The Town Tower (Stradtturm) is located in the Old Town of Innsbruck.
 For just a few euros, you can climb the tower for a different perspective of the city.